 Vogt-Koyanagi-Harada disease is an uncommon systemic disorder characterized by uveitis accompanied by cutaneous and neurologic abnormalities.
-VKH disease is particularly common among people of Asian, Asian Indian, and American Indian descent.
+VKH disease is particularly common among people of Asian, Asian Indian, American Indian, and Hispanic descent.
 Women in their 20s and 30s are affected more often than men.
 The etiology is unknown, although an autoimmune reaction directed against melanin-containing cells in the uveal tract, skin, inner ear, and meninges is strongly suspected.

 Neurologic symptoms tend to occur early and include tinnitus, dysacusis (auditory agnosia), vertigo, headache, and meningismus.
 Cutaneous findings frequently occur later and include patchy vitiligo (especially common on the eyelids, low back, and buttocks), poliosis (a localized patch of white hair, which may involve the eyelashes), and alopecia, often involving the head and neck.
 Common findings include serous retinal detachment Retinal Detachment Retinal detachment is separation of the neurosensory retina from the underlying retinal pigment epithelium.
-The most common cause is a retinal break (a tear or, less commonly, a hole) (rhegmatogenous... read more , optic disk edema, and choroiditis.
-Long-term complications include cataracts, glaucoma, subretinal fibrosis, and choroidal neovascularization.
+The most common cause is a retinal break (a tear or, less commonly, a hole—rhegmatogenous... read more , optic disk edema, and choroiditis.
+Long-term complications include cataracts Cataract A cataract is a congenital or degenerative opacity of the lens.
+The main symptom is gradual, painless vision blurring.
+Diagnosis is by ophthalmoscopy and slit-lamp examination.
+Treatment is... read more , glaucoma Overview of Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage in which an important part is a relative increase in intraocular pressure (IOP) that can lead to irreversible... read more , subretinal fibrosis, and choroidal neovascularization.

 Early treatment includes local and systemic corticosteroids and a cycloplegic-mydriatic drug.
 Many patients also require noncorticosteroid immunosuppressive drugs (eg, methotrexate, mycophenolate mofetil).